 Rather than meet with a tutor face-to-face in the Writing Center, writers who request online appointments meet with their tutors online through our WCOnline portal.
-It works (and looks) like an online chat.
-There is no audio or video.
+Note that during the fall 2020 semester, all of our appointments are online due to COVID-19 restrictions.

 Who Can Use Online Tutoring